enough1987/-ang-course-list/README.md

 # Angular Mentoring

 ## Task 7.
 Routing
+- Routing implemented
+- CoursesModule is now a feature module with its own route children
+- CoursesModule is lazy-loaded, protected by AuthGuard
+- AuthGuard subscribes to AuthService to watch the isAuthenticated status
+- NotFoundComponent for unknown routes
+- CoursesComponent is a default
+- LoginComponent redirects to /courses upon successfull login
+- Log off button erases the user data and session token, redirects to /login
+- Add course button navigates to /courses/new, serving AddCourseComponent
+- Edit course button navigates to /courses/:id, serving EditCourseComponent
+- EditCourseComponent fetches course data from CoursesService by id
+- On save EditCourseComponent calls CoursesService method to save the changes, redirects to /courses
+- On cancel EditCourseComponent redirects to /courses, without the changes being applied
+- BreadcrumbsComponent watches the router events, building the breadcrumbs accordingly
+- AppComponents watches the router events applying router-specific top-level styles

+Coverage
 ```
 Chrome 67.0.3396 (Windows 7.0.0): Executed 157 of 157 SUCCESS (16.32 secs / 16.153 secs)
 --------------------------------------------------|----------|----------|----------|----------|-------------------|